Xyvir/Qharbox/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-Qharbox allows you to draw lines, add callouts, and attach SVG primitives to your prose, code snippets, or any block of text without leaving your favorite Markdown editor.
-It is a tool for creating deeply integrated, text-focused diagrams and analyses.
+Qharbox allows you to draw lines, highlight sections, and attach SVG primitives to your prose or code snippets without leaving your favorite Markdown editor.
+It is a tool designed for creating deeply integrated, text-focused diagrams with a fast, intuitive, and tool-free user interface.

-The project is built on a unique core philosophy that enables powerful features within the limitations of standard text-based formats.
+The project is built on two core philosophies: a unique multi-modal UI for interaction and a text-based anchor system for portability.

-## The Core Philosophy: The Quantum-Character Box
+## Core Philosophy 1: Multi-Modal UI

-The foundational principle of Qharbox is the **Quantum-Character Box**.
-This concept dictates that all graphical alignment is abstracted in terms of a single-dimensional coordinate system that maps directly to the characters in the text being annotated.
-An anchor point isn't an (x, y) pixel coordinate, but rather a logical address, such as "line 5, character 12."

-This approach treats the annotation data as being in a "quantum" state:

-1.  **As Raw Text:** In its native form, the data consists of two simple text blocks: the content you are annotating, and the annotation instructions.
-It is portable, human-readable, and version-controllable.
-2.  **As a Rendered Graphic:** When observed by a Qharbox-compatible renderer, the 1D character-based coordinates are "resolved" into a 2D SVG overlay, creating a rich, interactive diagram precisely aligned with the source text.

-By abstracting complex 2D drawings into a simple, text-relative format, Qharbox ensures the source of truth is always just text.

-### A Key Benefit: Graceful Degradation
+Qharbox rejects the traditional "toolbox" approach of switching between separate tools (like a "line tool," "select tool," "text tool").
+Instead, interaction is multi-modal and based on intuitive mouse actions:

+* **Left-Click is Always Draw:** Clicking and dragging with the left mouse button always creates a new primitive, such as a line or a rectangle.
+There is no need to select a "draw" mode.
+* **Right-Click is Always Select:** A single right-click always selects a graphical object or text.
+Right-clicking and dragging creates a selection box to select multiple objects and text simultaneously.
+* **Flattened Node & Layer Management:** Editing nodes, resizing shapes, and managing layers is done directly on the canvas with a simple, flat context menu system, eliminating fiddly panels and inspectors.
+* **Slash Command Palettes:** Pressing `/` opens a temporary command palette.
+This palette allows you to insert new primitives, but more importantly, it's populated with previously used shapes.
+This allows you to quickly re-instance complex objects and supports a system of inheritance to reduce SVG clutter.

+This design keeps the user in a creative flow state, removing the friction of constantly switching between modes.

+## Core Philosophy 2: Text-Based Anchoring & Degradation

+All graphical annotations are anchored logically to the text itself, using a simple `line` and `character` number coordinate system.

-A direct and powerful result of this philosophy is **Graceful Degradation**.
-Because the underlying data is just structured text, your Qharbox diagrams remain perfectly useful even in standard Markdown viewers.
+A powerful result of this philosophy is **Graceful Degradation**.
+Because the source data is just two separate text blocks, your Qharbox diagrams remain perfectly useful in standard Markdown viewers.
 The annotations simply "collapse" into a separate code block, leaving the source text completely undisturbed and readable.

 ## How It Works: The Two-Block System

-To implement this in Markdown, Qharbox uses a pair of fenced code blocks:
+Qharbox uses a pair of fenced code blocks.
+All text to be displayed must exist in the first block; the second block contains only non-text SVG primitives.

 1.  **The Text Block (`qharbox-text`):** The source text that you wish to annotate.
+This is the **only** place text content should live.
-2.  **The Annotation Block (`qharbox-annotations`):** An SVG block containing all the vector data (lines, text, etc.) and the character-based coordinates for alignment.
+2.  **The Annotation Block (`qharbox-annotations`):** An SVG block containing only shape data (`<line>`, `<rect>`, etc.) and the character-based coordinates for alignment.

 ---

 ### Example Usage

-Here is what a complete Qharbox component looks like in raw Markdown.

 ```markdown
 ​```qharbox-text